 If you’ve never lived in a colder climate, buying a house may present some challenges you’re not fully aware of.
 Not only do you have to contend with lower temperatures, but there’s usually a lot more snow and ice, as well as a greater number of dreary, overcast – and much shorter – days during the winter.
 So if you don’t choose a house wisely, you could wind up paying huge utility bills to keep your house warm (not to mention the possible plumber’s bill when waterlines freeze).
-To help you out, then, we want to make you aware of these 5 things to watch out for when buying in a colder climate such as Los Angeles.
+To help you out, then, we want to make you aware of these 5 things to watch out for when buying in a colder climate such as Riverside.

 Obviously, in a colder climate, the heating system in a home will be a major concern.
 Besides having a primary heating system that can adequately handle the job, you should also have a backup system in case of power outages.
 “Whether the main system is fueled by gas, oil, coal, solar, or electric,” the experts say, “a back-up system is a must.
 Wood stoves and fireplaces are almost a necessity and if they have blowers installed into the home’s main ductwork they can be very efficient.”